Tajnymag/antigravity/README.md

 # antigravity
 A fun little project to bring python's antigravity module to the Node.js environment

-Give a try and try to require it in your project!
+Give it a try and try to require it in your project!

 ### Installation
 ```shell